 Blankstein is the author of the best-selling book Failure Is Not an Option®: Six Principles That Guide Student Achievement in High-Performing Schools, which received the Book of the Year award from Learning Forward.
-He is senior editor, lead contributor, or author of 18 books, including Excellence Through Equity with Pedro Noguera (2016).
-He has also authored some 20 articles in publications, including Education Week, Educational Leadership, The Principal, and Executive Educator.
+He is senior editor, lead contributor, or author of 18 books, including Excellence Through Equity with Pedro Noguera (2016), and Breakthrough Leadership with Marcus Newsome, Foreword by Pedro Noguera (2020) .

 Blankstein has provided keynote presentations and workshops for virtually every major U.S. education organization, and throughout the United Kingdom, Africa, and the Middle East.
 He has served on the Harvard International Principals Centers advisory board and the Jewish Child Care Agency, where he once was a youth in residence.

 Highlighting success in overcoming crisis, learning loss, and

 systematic challenges to equitable education, the film is catalyzing change efforts nationally.

 Petersburg Rising, a “must-see” film from Producer and Award-winning Author Alan Blankstein (Failure Is Not an Option), is a testament to the impact of courageous leadership, equitable education, and a community, that against all odds, came to believe there are no “throwaway” kids, only kids being “thrown away.”